lINKEDiN FOR LAWYERS:

 In step 6 you want to reach out to people to connect to them.
 Now these people may never have heard of you before, so you need to give them a reason to accept your connection request.
 To do that you’ll need to write a custom message to go with your request.

 Absolutely do not try to sell at this point.
-Instead, you should politely say why it would be good for both of you to connect – highlight an interest that you both have in common and, whenever possible, offer praise.
+Instead, you should politely say why it would be good for both of you to connect – highlight an interest that you both have in common and, if possible, compliment them on something they shared recently.
 Something like this:

-Hi Joe, I’m a frequent widget user and I really liked your recent post on reducing environmental impact using recycled widget covers.
+Hi Joe, I really liked your recent post on reducing environmental impact using recycled widget cases.
+I work in a similar space and thought it would be good to connect.
+I hope you accept. 🙂

 Your Job Title